xUser-HA/ESP32-Plane-Radar-Time-Weather/README.md

 - **Hold BOOT 3 s** — keep the original Wi-Fi/location reset behavior.

 Weather is refreshed approximately every 10 minutes; the displayed information screen is redrawn every 30 seconds.
 Open-Meteo does not require an API key.

+## License

+This project is based on the original ESP32-Plane-Radar project by MatixYo.

+The original project is licensed under the MIT License.
+See [LICENSE](LICENSE) for the complete license text.

+Copyright (c) 2026 MatixYo